 Well, you’ve probably figured that out already.
 Let’s go back to the “PCE equation” and convert those “times” into “cash”.
 But instead of Process Cycle Efficiency, a pretty boring term, let’s call it Cash Investment Efficiency (CIE).
 That’s still pretty boring, but probably not to the top guys and those accountants.

-CIE = (VAT x Production Cost) / (TLT x Production Cost) = % of Cash Investment that Adds Value
+CIE = (VAT x Production Cost/unit time) / (TLT x Production Cost/unit time) = % of Cash Investment that Adds Value

 Will Upper Management and the accountants pay attention to this?
 If they aren’t Lean, they probably won’t want to.
 But they really have to.
 When more than 95% of your cash investment doesn’t add any value to the customer – you must think about it.
 And that Balance Sheet may not seem so ignorable anymore.
 Will they know what to do about it?
 I don’t know….